syncfusion-content/xamarin-docs/Xamarin/SfDigitalGauge/Customize-character-segments.md

 ---
 layout: post
-title: Customize Character in Syncfusion DigitalGauge for Xamarin.Forms
+title: Character customization of DigitalGauge
 description: Learn how to customise the Character in DigitalGauge
 platform: xamarin
 control: DigitalGauge